robotology/yarp-devices-haptic/README.md

 You can then run the driver in two ways.
 For example, for the `geomagicdriver` it holds:

 1. `yarpdev --device geomagicdriver [option-list]`
-2. `robotInterface --context geomagic --config geomagic.xml`
+2. `yarprobotinterface --context geomagic --config geomagic.xml`

 The available options are:
 - `device-id` "_id_": a string with the name of the physical device that has been instantiated.